After School Activities For Kids

 - Team games like basketball, baseball or netball

-- Fun fitness things like wall-climbing, indoor trampolining or roller skating
+- Fun fitness activities like wall-climbing, indoor trampolining or roller skating

-Got a kid that’s always drawing on the walls or cutting up your important documents to make something?
-An art activity is a very good way to channel their creativity.
+Got a kid who is always drawing on the walls or cutting up your important documents to make something?
+Art classes can be a very good way to channel his creativity.
+While expressing himself, he’ll also:

 - Learn about colour and composition